rumblesan/atomiix-language/README.md

 Very much a WIP.

-There are currently two parts to the project :-
+There are currently three parts to the project :-
-* A JavaScript client
+* A JavaScript language client
 * A SuperCollider quark

-The client will eventually be built into the Atom editor, though will also be available as a JavaScript library so it can be embedded elsewhere.
+* An Atom editor plugin

+The language client is responsible for taking text, parsing it, and then converting that into OSC messages to send to the SuperCollider backend.
+SuperCollider is responsible for all the sound generation and the state management for that.
+The Atom plugin allows actually interacting with the language by letting the user decide what text is evaluated.

 ## Installation